GeoffreyMetais/GeoffreyMetais.github.io/_drafts/vlc-31.md

 ---

 This is the first feature update in the VLC 3 cycle.
-It brings back Android auto and improve support of Oreo and Pie.
+It brings back Android auto and improves support of Oreo and Pie.
 <!--summary-->
 This version only supports Android 4.2 and newer.
 This allows us to use up-to-date SDK and restore some features like Android Auto!

 After 3.0 release, we could upgrade SDK and start a big refactoring.
 VLC now implements Android Arch Components, which helped us to drastically improve the application.
 We basically rewrote the middle layer of VLC-Android from scratch, and made app architecture cleaner and safer.
 It results in a more stable app and more code shared between mobile and TV UIs.

 Next feature releases will come quicker.
-We'll now do smaller one in the future between major VLC (core) releases.

 # Onboarding

 Scanning your whole device storage is no longer mandatory.
-We have the will to keep VLC application lightweigt, and some of you only use it as a player.
+We have the will to keep VLC application lightweight, and some of you only use it as a player.
-We heard that, and now you can choose between the classic big scanning, a folder selection or no medialibrary at all!
+We heard that, and now you can choose between the classic big scanning, a folders selection or no medialibrary at all!
 VLC still provides a file and network browser, if that's enough for you.

 ![Onboarding welcome](/assets/images/v3.1/onboarding1.png)